 The Ministry of Overseas Territories encourages people wishing to travel to an overseas territory to find out in advance about the restrictions in place on the website of the prefecture or the high commission.

 • 'Red' countries: active virus circulation and variants of concern.
-Afghanistan, Argentina, Bahrain, Bangladesh, Bolivia, Brazil, Chile, Colombia, Costa Rica, Democratic Republic of Congo, India, the Maldives, Namibia, Nepal, Oman, Pakistan, Paraguay, Russia, the Seychelles, South Africa, Sri Lanka, Suriname, Uruguay and Zambia.
-Travellers from these countries, whether or not they have been vaccinated, must have a compelling reason to enter French territory.
+Afghanistan, Argentina, Bangladesh, Brazil, Colombia, Costa Rica, Cuba, Democratic Republic of Congo, Indonesia, the Maldives, Mozambique, Namibia, Nepal, Oman, Pakistan, Russia, the Seychelles, South Africa, Suriname and Tunisia.

 Travellers to and from an EU country: